Lyinggod/lgs-item-viewer/README.md

 Example of creating journal entry for the folder _Melee Weapons_ for item type _weapon_ (_Group Items by Folder_ is **not** checked).

 - Melee Weapons (weapon)

+### Special Tabs

+If the Item Tags module is installed, the tag "hide" can be used to hide individual items from players, showing a Ban icon, next to the item, to the GM.

+## Installation

+This module can be installed through Foundry

+Alternately

+Click on <a href="https://github.com/Lyinggod/lgs-item-viewer/releases">Releases</a> on the right, then, under the _Lastest Release_, right click on module.json and copy the link.
+Paste this link into the _Install from Manifest_ option in Forge or Foundry.